Beginners’ Guide to Forex Day Trading Strategies and Styles

 Choosing a Safe and Regulated Forex Broker

-Regulation Is Your First Line of Defense
+Regulation Is Your Primary Defense

 A fully regulated broker operates under strict oversight from authorities such as the UK’s Financial Conduct Authority (FCA), the Australian Securities and Investments Commission (ASIC), the U.S. Commodity Futures Trading Commission (CFTC), or the Cyprus Securities and Exchange Commission (CySEC).
 These regulators review broker policies, capital reserves, and operational integrity on an ongoing basis.